cw-roy/mediaconv_CL/README.md

 ## Prerequisites

 - **Python 3.x**
-  - I have only tested on **_Linux_** with Python 3.9.5.
-  - However, the most recent version should run on Windows or MacOS and later versions of Python.
-Feedback welcome.
+  - Tested on **_Linux_** with Python 3.9.5, but it should work on Windows and MacOS with later Python versions.
   - In this iteration, only Python built-ins are required - no additional modules needed.
 - **FFmpeg**
   - Tested using FFmpeg 4.2.7-0ubuntu0.1
 - **venv**
-  - I recommend running this in a Python virtual enviroment.
+  - I recommend running this in a Python virtual environment.
 See [Python3 'venv' documentation](https://docs.python.org/3.9/library/venv.html#module-venv) for instructions.

 ## Setup